 - Coffee Crunch

-Each Probar Base bar has 20 grams of protein, 5 to 7 grams of fiber and it gluten-free.
-The Chocolate Supergreens flavor is particularly popular since so many protein bars lack the use of ingredients like barley grass, wheatgrass and alfalfa.
+Each Probar Base bar has 20 grams of protein, 5 to 7 grams of fiber and is gluten-free.
+The Chocolate Supergreens flavor is particularly popular since so many protein bars lack the use of ingredients like barley grass, wheatgrass, and alfalfa.